Pipistrel Velis Electro: Development

 The design received its European Union Aviation Safety Agency (EASA) type certificate for day, visual flight rules operations, on 10 June 2020, after a certification period of just under three years.
 The short time frame for the first certification of an electric aircraft was attributed by EASA to "close co-operation" between the manufacturer and the agency.
 The design was approved as a variant of the Virus on the same type certificate and is officially designated by EASA as the Virus SW 128 (Velis Electro).

 The aircraft is in production and the manufacturer has indicated that they intend to deliver 31 examples during 2020.
 The first one was delivered on 16 July 2020 to a customer in Switzerland.
 In January 2021, Pipistrel announced an order for 50 Velis Electro from Green Aerolease from France.
 The aircraft will be leased to French flight schools in cooperation with the FFA.
 A similar deal was announced in October 2021 by the British company Green Airside, which will acquire 50 Velis Electros for rental to flight schools in the United Kingdom.

 Operational history

 In August and September 2020, a group of Swiss electric mobility enthusiasts with support from the manufacturer flew a Velis Electro on a series of flights intended to be accepted as world records.
 Records were claimed for the lowest energy consumption (22.76 kWh/100 km), the highest average speed over a 100 km (136 km/h) and a 700 km (125 km/h) route, longest electrically flown route over 24 hours (327 km), 48 hours (608 km) and 56 hours (839 km).
+The plane was used in the education of flight students in 2024.